 Co-sponsored by Norwalk Land Trust, Rowayton Gardeners and Rowayton Library

-Norwalk Land Trust, Rowayton Gardeners and Rowayton Library will present a forum about renewable energy options in Connecticut in the fourth segment of their “Our Earth: Your Call” series on environmental impacts and how we can make a difference.
+Norwalk Land Trust, Rowayton Gardeners and Rowayton Library will present a forum about renewable energy options in Connecticut in the fourth segment of their “Our Earth: Your Call” series on the health of Sound, harbor and rivers in our area.

 - Dr. Sarah Crosby: Director of Harbor Watch

 Dr. Crosby is a marine ecologist whose doctoral research focused on the resilience of coastal ecosystems to human and climate impacts.The mission of Harbor Watch is to improve water quality and ecosystem health in Connecticut.
 Under the leadership of recently retired Dick Harris, Harbor Watch has trained over 1,000 high school students, college interns and adult volunteers in the work of protecting and improving the biological integrity of Long Island Sound.
 It has monitored over 250 sites for a variety of physical and biological parameters.